DTel-HQ/dtel/Payment.md

 ### Methods
 By gift cards.
 Currently accept: Steam, Rixty, Roblox, PlayStation, XBOX, virtually everything with a code, not physical card.

-For Canadians, you can also perform an Interac E-Transfer to `austinhuang0131@icloud.com`.
+For Canadians, you can also perform an Interac E-Transfer to `austinhuang0131@gmail.com`.
+Don't forget to DM austinhuang#1076 the secret question and response!

 We do not accept direct PayPal donations, however, you can use [this](https://www.paypal.com/us/webapps/mpp/shopping-selection) to donate with PayPal.